What are orphan pages?

-AVOIDING ORPHANED PAGES
+AVOIDING UNWANTED ORPHAN PAGES

 If you want people & search engines to find your page, you need to make sure that it can easily be found.
 Creating a page that isn’t linked to internally – an orphaned page – is only useful if you don’t want it to be accessible to everyone.
 When this is the case, don’t forget to use things like the noindex meta tag or the noindex function on Yoast.
 For more information on how to find & deal with orphaned pages on your website, watch this space (part 2 coming soon).
 Want to know more now?
-Get in touch to book your free, no obligation 30 minute consultation call to discuss bespoke SEO training or an SEO consultation. ♦
+Get in touch to book your free, no obligation 30 minute consultation call to discuss bespoke SEO training. ♦

 ABOUT THE AUTHOR

 Amanda Beylkin is the founder of Words on Marketing.
 She began her marketing career in Australia in 2005, working for an early stage startup.
 Since this time, she’s worked with brands big & small, from Microsoft & Montcalm Luxury Hotels to Quiz Clothing & cranberry panda.
 Now based in London, she spends her days helping individuals & brands achieve more with marketing.